ASCAP to honor songwriters, publishers with virtual awards

 NEW YORK (AP) — The American Society of Composers, Authors and Publishers is going virtual with its annual awards shows this summer because of the coronavirus pandemic.

-The performing rights organization announced Thursday that it will hold three-day virtual events for its four awards shows, which focus on pop, R&B, Latin and film music.
+The performing rights organization announced Thursday that it will hold three-day virtual events — that will stream on ASCAP’s social media channels — for its four awards shows, which focus on pop, R&B/rap, Latin and film music.

 The ASCAP Pop Music Awards will be held June 17-19; the ASCAP Screen Music Awards on June 23-25; the ASCAP Latin Music Awards on July 7-9; and the ASCAP Rhythm & Soul Music Awards on July 15-17.